JoshuaKGoldberg/Goldblog/content/blog/empty-dom-interfaces/index.md

 }
 ```

-These get a little tricky though: if you don't include `"dom"` in the list, type definitions for global DOM elements such as `HTMLElement` won't be included.
-`"dom"` is included in the default settings if you don't specify your own `"lib"`, but not if you specify a custom one without it.
+These get a little tricky though: `"dom"` is included in the default settings when you don't specify your own `"lib"`, but not if you specify a custom one without it.
+If you don't include `"dom"` in the list, type definitions for global DOM elements such as `HTMLElement` won't be included.
+Most projects for code that run in the browser will generally want to include `"dom"`:

 ```json
 {